Rocky Mountain Spotted Fever (RMSF) and the Spotted Fever Group (SFG) rickettsias

 What is Rocky Spotted Mountain Fever?

 Rocky Mountain Spotted Fever or RMSF is a tick-borne disease disease caused by a bacteria (Rickettsia rickettsii).
 RMSF can be transmitted to humans by the bite of an infected American dog tick (Dermacentor variabilis), Rocky Mountain wood tick (Dermacentor andersoni) or brown dog tick (Rhipicephalus sanguineus) in most of the United States (Dantas-Torres, 2007).
-RMSF is considered one of the most severe and commonly fatal tick-borne rickettsial infections with up to 20% of untreated and 5% of treated cases having fatal outcomes (Chapman et al. 2006).
+RMSF is considered one of the most severe and tick-borne rickettsial infections with up to 20% of untreated and 5% of treated cases having fatal outcomes (Chapman et al. 2006).
 American dog ticks (Dermacentor variabilis) are found primarily in the eastern and Midwestern states but can be found in some areas in California.
 Rocky Mountain wood ticks (Dermacentor andersoni) are known to transmit RMSF in the Rocky Mountain regions and Canada.
-The brown dog tick (Rhipicephalus sanguineus) is thought to be the primary vector of R. rickettsii in Mexico (Dantas-Torres 2007) but was more recently connected to eastern Arizona in the transmission of R. rickettsii (Demma et al. 2005).
+The brown dog tick (Rhipicephalus sanguineus) is thought to be the primary vector of R. rickettsii in Mexico (Dantas-Torres 2007) and was recently connected to an outbreak in eastern Arizona (Demma et al. 2005).

 Domestic dogs may also develop clinical illness with Rocky Mountain spotted fever and there have been reported cases where dogs have developed the disease concurrently with other human household members (Paddock et al. 2002; Elchos & Goddard 2003).